isomerpages/mlaw-corp/news/speeches/_posts/2018-07-25-Keynote-Address-by-Mr-Ng-How-Yue-Permanent-Secretary-for-Law-At-the-2018-UNCITRAL-ABLI-Emergence-Conference.md

 <ol style="list-style-type: lower-alpha">

-<li>First, on contracts - for the formation of business relationships and transactions.</li>
+<li>First, on contacts - for the formation of business relationships and transactions.</li>
 <li> Second, on dispute resolution – to deal with the curve-balls that disrupt business relationships.</li>
 <li>Third, on re-structuring and insolvency – for businesses that have run into financial trouble.</li>
 </ol>